SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/ClipboardCommands/README.md

 #ClipBoard commands Sample

-This sample demonstrate clipboard commands.
-Clipboard commands are used to cut, copy, or paste the selected elements.
+This sample demonstrates clipboard commands.
+The clipboard commands are used to cut, copy, or paste the selected elements.

 Demo link: